Goutye/EasyLD/README.md

 The preCalcul method is done _after_ the EasyLD:preCalcul function.
 The update/draw method is done _before_ the EasyLD:update/draw function.
-This allows you to do something before or after the update and draw something over the screen.
+This allows you to do something before or after the update and to draw something over the screen.

 Version :
 ---------